QUICK in-page LINKS:

 What is the procedure for qualifying exams via Zoom?

-The qualifying exams will be held via Zoom through Autumn Quarter 20-21.
+The qualifying exams will be held via Zoom through Summer Quarter 20-21.
 Please see Zoom Qualifying Exam Guidelines for directions: stanford.box.com/s/fzcn3bgz6e2nd4pj1arcm4l2xygvmfk9.

 I'm currently a 2nd year EE PhD student.
 Instead of advancing to candidacy by the end of Spring 19-20, will there be an extension to advance to candidacy?